Gunfighters of Casa Grande

 Gunfighters of Casa Grande (Los pistoleros de Casa Grande) is a 1964 Eurowestern film, co-produced by American and Spanish producers.
 Based on a story by Borden and Patricia Chase, it was later developed into a screenplay with the assistance of screenwriter Clark Reynolds and directed by Roy Rowland, the last film he made for Metro-Goldwyn-Mayer.

-The film starred Alex Nicol, Jorge Mistral, Dick Bentley, Steve Rowland (son of the director), Phil Posner, Mercedes Alonso, Diana Lorys, Maria Granada, Roberto Rey and Aldo Sambrell.
-Antonio Mayans and José Manuel Martín both had minor appearances in the film, Martin having an uncredited role.
+The film starred Alex Nicol, Jorge Mistral, Dick Bentley, Steve Rowland (son of the director), Phil Posner, Mercedes Alonso, Diana Lorys, Maria Granada, Roberto Rey, and Aldo Sambrell.
+Antonio Mayans and José Manuel Martín both had minor appearances in the film, with the latter having an uncredited role.

 The film's trailer was originally narrated by voice actor Don LaFontaine in his first credited role.
-He had been working as recording engineer and copy writer when, after the original announcer failed to appear for the scheduled recording, LaFontaine agreed to record the trailer.
+He had been working as recording engineer and copywriter, when after the original announcer failed to appear for the scheduled recording, LaFontaine agreed to record the trailer.

 Plot

-Joe Daylight is on the run along with members of his outlaw gang, The Kid, Doc and Henri.
+Joe Daylight is on the run along with members of his outlaw gang, the Kid, Doc, and Henri.
 After fleeing from a bank robbery, they manage to elude the posse chasing them after crossing into Mexico.
-The gang had agreed to meet up later to divide up the money, however Daylight instead tells them that he has used the money to buy a hacienda, the Casa Grande.
+The gang had agreed to meet later to divide the money, but Daylight instead tells them that he has used the money to buy a hacienda, the Casa Grande.
 Although several of them protest, the gang agrees to follow Daylight to the ranch.
-He also enlists a mystical Mexican gunfighter called "Viajero" (Traveller) – who knows the neighbourhood and comes from a haciendero family (though few know this) – to help him fit into the role of a Mexican hacienda owner, a hidalgo.
+He also enlists a mystical Mexican gunfighter called "Viajero" (Traveller) – who knows the neighborhood and comes from a haciendero family (though few know this) – to help him fit into the role of a Mexican hacienda owner, a hidalgo.

-In effect, Daylight has won the hacienda in a poker game and his plan is to keep the gang together and use the ranch as a cover to rustle cattle from his neighbors and sell them at inflated prices across the border.
+In effect, Daylight has won the hacienda in a poker game, and his plan is to keep the gang together and use the ranch as a cover to rustle cattle from his neighbors and sell them at inflated prices across the border.
 However, his comrades soon adapt to life on the ranch.
-The Traveller and The Kid meet two women named Dona Maria de Castellar and Pacesita, with whom they eventually fall in love.
+The Traveller and the Kid meet two women named Dona Maria de Castellar and Pacesita, with whom they eventually fall in love.

-Daylight's plans are temporarily threatened by another bandit gang led by Rojo, who begins stealing cattle from numerous ranches in the area including his own.
+Daylight's plans are temporarily threatened by another bandit gang led by Rojo, who begins stealing cattle from numerous ranches in the area, including his own.
 Organizing the local ranchers against the bandits, they succeed in destroying Rojo and his men.
-This has an unintended consequence however as Daylight's men have decided to remain at Casa Grande.
-He and his men begin to argue and, during the course of events, shoots and kills Doc causing The Traveller to kill Daylight in turn.
-With their former leader dead, the men stay on the ranch and The Traveller and Maria begin a new life on the Casa Grande.
+This has an unintended consequence, however, as Daylight's men have decided to remain at Casa Grande.
+His men and he begin to argue, and during the course of events, Daylight shoots and kills Doc, causing the Traveller to kill Daylight, in turn.
+With their former leader dead, the men stay on the ranch and the Traveller and Maria begin a new life on the Casa Grande.